 But even with a hard court, you must be mindful of the sole of your shoes so they don’t scuff up the courts.

-Do You Need Tennis Shoes to Play Tennis?
+Do You Need Special Tennis Shoes to Play Tennis?

-No, you do not need the top rated tennis shoes to enjoy a game of casual tennis, but you will run into problems if you try to go into a club or a private tennis court with standard sneakers on.
+No, you do not need the top rated tennis shoes to enjoy a game of casual tennis.
+You will run into problems if you try to go into a club or a private tennis court wearing a pair of running shoes.

-The main reason is that it will damage the court and leave scuff marks.
+The main reason for requiring the use of tennis shoes is that it could damage the court by leaving scuff marks.

 Your feet will also suffer as sneakers are also not built to withstand shock as well as tennis shoes.